What Went Wrong: Part III — The Quarantine

 Multiple students, including Del Gaizo, described similar occurrences in isolation or quarantine spaces — students positive with COVID-19 gathering to drink and socialize without masks on.

-Six students interviewed for this article were granted anonymity to avoid retribution and speak freely about their peers who broke, and continue to break, health guidelines.
+Six students interviewed for this article were granted anonymity to avoid retribution and speak freely about their peers’ disregard of health guidelines.
 They are referred to by their middle names.

 These interviews are corroborated by videos obtained by the Daily Collegian, one of which shows more than 20 students playing cup pong in an isolation dorm in Sylvan Residential Area.
 None of the students in the video are wearing masks.